 Social Work is a dynamic and evolving profession.
-Preparation for professional practice in these areas begins with the Bachelor of Social Work (Honors).
+Preparation for professional practice begins with the Bachelor of Social Work (Honours).
 The Social Work Program provides a learning environment characterized by excellence in social work education directed towards developing and fostering principled and competent professional practitioners who recognize the interrelatedness of human needs, social structures and oppressive conditions in their work with diverse populations.
 Specific objectives of the program include education for social work practice with individuals, families, groups and communities, emphasizing the social and organizational contexts of practice.
 The opportunity to develop social work practice skills is provided through direct experience in a variety of social service and health organizations under professional supervision.

 King's Social Work graduates are employed in a wide variety of practice fields and settings.
-Some will choose to pursue a Master's Degree, either upon completion of their BSW (Honors) or following experience in professional practice.
+Some will choose to pursue a Master's Degree, either upon completion of their BSW (Honours) or following experience in professional practice.

 The Ontario College of Social Workers and Social Service Workers (OCSWSSW) is responsible for regulating the practice of Social Work and protecting the public interest under terms of the Social Work and Social Service Work Act.
 Social work practice is also regulated in all other provinces.
 College membership requires completion of a degree in Social Work from a program accredited by the Canadian Association for Social Work Education.
 King's social work degrees are also recognized by equivalent bodies in the United States and other countries.